What's New in Raleigh, N.C.

 Year of BBQ

 With a plate of barbecue in hand, all is right with the world!
 Pitmasters across the state are converging on Raleigh to make it the BBQ Capital of N.C.
 Longleaf Swine, the beloved BBQ food truck named for the state’s signature pine, opened its first brick-and-mortar in downtown Raleigh's historic Oakwood neighborhood.
 The BBQ Lab in North Hills is now slinging 'cue from scientists Jerry Stephenson and Roxanne Marley, who have over 40 Kansas City Barbecue Society Championship awards.
 Others opened in recent years include Sam Jones BBQ in downtown Raleigh and champion pitmaster Christopher Prieto's Prime Barbecue in Knightdale.
-Now open: Midwood Smokehouse, a wildly popular Charlotte-based barbecue joint known for its all-hickory-smoked 'cue that draws influence from Texas, the Carolinas and beyond, is now open in Raleigh's Smoky Hollow District.
+Now open: Midwood Smokehouse, a wildly popular Charlotte-based barbecue joint known for its all-hickory-smoked 'cue that draws influence from Texas, the Carolinas and beyond; and Mac's Speed Shop, another Charlotte-based barbecue chain offering bar snacks, beer, burgers, wings and salads alongside classic BBQ favorites is now open in Raleigh's Five Points area.

 Nightlife